 Anyone who wishes to reduce their dependence on glasses or contact lenses is a potential candidate for corrective laser eye surgery.
-If you are over the age of 20 and have had no significant change in the strength of your spectacle lenses for at least 12 months, then you may well be suitable for corrective laser eye treatment.
+If you are over the age of 20 and have had no significant change in the strength of your spectacle lenses for at least 12 months, then you may well be suitable for laser vision treatment.
 As everyones eyes are unique the best way to determine your suitability for laser eye surgery is to have one of our no obligation free laser assessments.
 Your free laser eye surgery assessment is a half hour consultation with an experienced member of our technical team.
 At this assessment your eyes are scanned to analysis the cornea, we record your vision and determine your prescription.
 We explain how your eyes are working and advise you on the most appropriate treatment option for you.

 We offer free laser assessments with a member of our technical team to advise you of your suitability.
 The commonest reason that prevents people from having corrective laser eye surgery is an irregular shape to the cornea (front surface of the eye) such as keratoconus or “conical cornea”.
 A free laser screening with a member of our technical team is a half hour assessment, it includes scanning of the front surface of your eye to carefully analysis the shape of your cornea.

-If you are found to be suitable after the free screening assessment, the next step is to have a consultation with Dr Kent, this is a thorough optical and medical examination of your eyes prior to treatment.
+If you are found to be suitable after the free laser screening assessment, the next step is to have a consultation with Dr Kent at Fendalton Eye Clinic, this is a thorough optical and medical examination of your eyes prior to treatment.
 If you are outside of the range that can be treated with excimer laser surgery, Dr. Kent may be able to offer you other surgical options.

 There is no upper age limit for corrective laser eye surgery but with advancing age the chance of developing cloudiness of the natural lens called cataract increases.
 In practice we find that most people in their 70's have some cataract.
 If there is significant cataract formation then cataract extraction with intraocular lens implant is the best vision correction treatment.